-Being an effective Early Years educator is a complex process.
+Being an effective Early Years practitioner and educator is a complex process.

-Understanding and being able to explain to staff, parents and the wider world how we do this is really important, and one crucial way of understanding the process is by recognising three key elements of Early Years practice – Curriculum, Pedagogy and Assessment.
+Understanding and being able to explain to staff, parents and carers, and the wider world how we do this is really important, and one crucial way of understanding the process is by recognising three key elements of Early Years practice – Curriculum, Pedagogy, and Assessment.

 Curriculum is the content, the ‘what’ that we want children to know.
 We all have aspirations for what we want children to know and be able to do.
-This is usually a mixture of what an external ‘prescribed’ curriculum – such as the EYFS in England – sets out as goals or outcomes, and what we value as educators and know children need in order to be successful in the widest sense.
+This is usually a mixture of what an external ‘prescribed’ curriculum – such as the statutory framework of the Early Years Foundation Stage (EYFS) in England – sets out as early learning goals or outcomes, and what we value as educators and know children need in order to be successful in the widest sense.
+You now can create, edit, improve, and document your curriculum in Famly.

 Pedagogy is the process we use to teach children – or in other words to ‘deliver’ the curriculum.
 We adapt our activities, questioning, conversations and even our choice of resources to help shape a child’s own way of gaining the knowledge, skills and behaviours they need.